rafaelromao/keyboards/docs/modifiers.md

     - If Shift is active or locked in one-shot mode, and no modifier is held, it activates Caps Word.
     - If Shift is not active in one-shot mode, and no modifier is held, it activates Shift for one-shot.
         - If Shift is held, it activates **camelCase**: Space is replaced by OSM(Shift), excluding first char.
-        - If Control is held, it activates **CAPSWORD**: Caps Lock remains active until space, tab, enter or esc is typed.
+        - If Control is held, it activates **CAPSWORD**: Caps Lock remains active until space or any word breaking symbol is typed.
         - If Shift + Control is held, it activates **PascalCase**: Space is replaced by OSM(Shift), including first char.
         - If Alt is held, it activates **snake_case**: Space is replaced by _.
         - If Alt + Control is held, it activates **STRONG_SNAKE_CASE**.